bazelbuild/examples/bzlmod/README.md

-This folder contains examples usages of the new external dependency system for Bazel - Bzlmod.
-In generall, each example repository contains
+This folder contains example usages of the new external dependency system for Bazel - Bzlmod.
+In general, each example repository contains

 - The MODULE.bazel file for defining dependencies with Bzlmod.
 - The WORKSPACE file for defining equivalent dependencies with the old system.